sst/sst/www/docs/advanced/monitoring.md

 ---
-id: monitoring-your-app-in-prod
-title: Monitoring Your App in Prod
+title: Monitoring
-sidebar_label: Monitoring Your App in Prod
-description: "How to use services like Datadog, Sentry, Epsagon, and Lumigo to monitor the Lambda functions in your SST app in production."
+description: "Learn how to use services like Datadog, Sentry, Epsagon, and Lumigo to monitor the Lambda functions in your SST app in production."
 ---

-Once your app has been [deployed to production](deploying-your-app.md), it's useful to be able to monitor your Lambda functions.
+Once your app has been [deployed to production](../going-to-production.md), it's useful to be able to monitor your Lambda functions.
 There are a few different services that you can use for this.
 We'll look at them below.

 ## Datadog